Momentum-Team-14/momentum-team-14.github.io/_posts/2022-09-26-end-of-phase.md

 tags: phase-3 phase-3-be presentations
 ---

-This week we're wrapping up Phase 3 by finishing the QuestionBox and Social E-Cards projects, publishing a _very simple_ project page (one page! more detail coming later in the week) to represent your team, and creating a short video walk-through of your code.
+This week we're wrapping up Phase 3 by finishing the QuestionBox and Social E-Cards projects and creating a short video walk-through of your code.

 ## ✅ Requirements for passing the phase for both front and back end